Éditions Dalloz

-Dalloz is a French publisher that specializes in legal matters and is France's main legal publisher.
+Éditions Dalloz, owned by Lefebvre Dalloz, is a France's main legal publisher.
 It was founded by Désiré Dalloz and his brother Armand in 1845.
 Dalloz was acquired by Groupe de La Cite in 1989.
 CEP acquired almost complete control of Groupe de La Cite in 1995.
 Havas acquired full ownership of CEP in 1997 and in 1998, Havas was acquired by the company that became Vivendi.
 Presses de la Cité became part of Vivendi Universal Publishing (VUP), which later became Editis.
-In 2011, Dalloz's turnover amounted to 51,256,788 euros, rising steadily since the creation of the company (except during the war years).
+In 2011, Dalloz's turnover amounted to 51,256,788 euros, rising steadily since the company's creation (except during the war years).
+It became Lefebvre Dalloz in 2021.

-Among other collections (Precis dalloz...), Dalloz is known for its encyclopedia of law that covers different branches of law: civil law, business law, international law, criminal law, European law, etc. Dalloz has published commentary, cases and legislation in a series of bulletins referred to generally as Recueil Dalloz.